Should you follow a tariqa?

 Imam al-Junayd al-Baghdadi (d.
 297 AH) said: Our path is restricted by the Qur’an and the Sunnah, so whoever does not memorize the Qur’an, does not write hadiths, and does not understand Fiqh, cannot be followed.

 Al-Arif Al-Sha’rani (d.
-973 AH): In the introduction to the Tabaqat: the consensus of the scholars of Tasawwuf is that it is not suitable for leadership in the path of Allah Almighty except for those who delve into the knowledge of shariah.
+973 AH): In the introduction to the Tabaqat said: the consensus of the scholars of Tasawwuf is that it is not suitable for leadership in the path of Allah Almighty except for those who delve into the knowledge of shariah.

 Intolerant attitude towards questions